PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/compareroles.md

 ### Compliance Administrator vs Compliance Data Administrator vs Global Reader

-Sample comparison between Security Administrator, Security Operator and Security Reader.
-It lists only the first 35 granular permissions out of the 95 being compared at the time of writing this.
+Sample comparison between Compliance Administrator, Compliance Data Administrator, and Global Reader.
+It lists only some of the first granular permissions out of all the permissions that are being compared.

 <img src="/articles/img/compareroles8.PNG" >